AviadHayumi/MySummaries/docker-tutorial.md

 run all of them with detach mode , and specify name.

-nginx list to 80:80 , httpd on 8080:80 , mysql on 3306:3306.
+nginx listten to 80:80 , httpd on 8080:80 , mysql on 3306:3306.

 pass to mysql environment variable ```MYSQL_RANDOM_ROOT_PASSWORD=yes```

 the password will be in the logs

-eventully stop containers and then remove them.
+eventually stop containers and then remove them.

 ensure by docker ps -a that removed.

+### Assignment Result

 ```bash
 # CREATE CONTAINERS